KF-R/cryptopaper-2/README.md

     The weather locale is set by editing the `LOCATION` constant in `cryptopaper-2.py`.
     This string is fed to the most excellent [wttr.in](https://github.com/chubin/wttr.in), so any location strings valid there should also work here.
+    You can also adjust the server `PORT` here, if necessary.

 - Sources